-The sixth annual Entrepreneurial Finance and Innovation Conference (EFIC) will be held on September 18, 19, and 20, 2015 at Brandeis International Business School.
-The conference is jointly sponsored by the Ewing Marion Kauffman Foundation and the Asper Center for Global Entrepreneurship at Brandeis International Business School.
+The sixth annual Entrepreneurial Finance and Innovation Conference (EFIC) was held on September 18, 19, and 20, 2015 at Brandeis International Business School.
+The conference was jointly sponsored by the Ewing Marion Kauffman Foundation and the Asper Center for Global Entrepreneurship at Brandeis International Business School.

-The aim of this conference is to bring to the forefront issues related to the financing of entrepreneurial firms and small businesses and the financing of innovation.
-The conference will explore various institutional, legal, and financial sector developments that affect the creation of firms, their rate of success, the dynamism of incumbent firms, and their contribution to innovation and economic development.
-The conference will focus on understanding the role of entrepreneurs, various intermediaries, institutional investors, and new developments related to the financing of entrepreneurial firms and innovation.
+The aim of this conference was to bring to the forefront issues related to the financing of entrepreneurial firms and small businesses and the financing of innovation.
+The conference explored various institutional, legal, and financial sector developments that affect the creation of firms, their rate of success, the dynamism of incumbent firms, and their contribution to innovation and economic development.
+The conference focused on understanding the role of entrepreneurs, various intermediaries, institutional investors, and new developments related to the financing of entrepreneurial firms and innovation.

-The conference will cover reasonable travel expenses including airfare (up to a maximum of $550) and accommodation for the presenting authors.
-All papers on the program will be considered for the Asper Best Paper Award for $1,000.
+The conference covers reasonable travel expenses including airfare (up to a maximum of $550) and accommodation for the presenting authors.
+All papers on the program are be considered for the Asper Best Paper Award for $1,000.

 While submissions from a wide range of perspectives are welcome, the following are some of the topics the conference will focus on: